b9Joker108/hummingbird_homestead_-_ganachakra_kitchen/culinary/seafood/roe/introduction_v1_31102025.md

 # Roe: An Introduction #

 One of the most memorable restaurant meals I have ever had was in the early days of Pearl's openning Richmond.
-I started with a dessert of traditional handmade rose Persian 'fairyfloss' and requested them to make the entre of assorted fish roe, which they furnished.
-It was a project placement withva subsidiary of BP and a team-building Christmas lunch.
+I started with a entree from the dessert menue of traditional handmade rose Persian 'fairyfloss' and requested them to make an entree of assorted fish roe, which they furnished, for my main.
+I was on a fulltime three (3) month project placement withba subsidiary of BP and we were on a team-building Christmas lunch before leave for Christmas.
 I ate the roe individually.
-Most of them were quite large like berries and there werevmanu different kinds of generous amount and they adorned some fish and fruit like salad.
-It transported by each literal juice explosion throughout my mouth.
-For dessert proper, I had a small cheesplatter and coffee.
+Most of them were quite large like berries and there were many different kinds of generous amount and they adorned some fish and fruit like salad.
+The rose and roe commingling was special.
+It transported me by each literal juice explosion throughout the entirety of my mouth.
+For dessert proper, I had a small cheeseplatter and macchiato coffee.

 # Melbourne #